S3-working-group/s3-practical-guide/S3-practical-guide.md

 Describe the impact of attending to that need:

-- Explain intended outcome, potential benefits or opportunities.
+- Explain the intended outcome, potential benefits or opportunities.
 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

 ---